jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

 * :ref:`Logical Conjunction <test_logical_conjunction>` is "and_"
 * :ref:`Logical Negation <test_logical_negation>` is "not_"

-All the logic statements or conditions have been written with some or all of these 2.
+All the logic statements or conditions have been written with and_ or not_ or both.

 ----